valeriangalliat/blog/resources/freelance.md

 which I've been using on a daily basis for the past **10 years**.
 I'll happily work with **Python** and **Elixir** as well.

-That said, if you work with a **transpiled language** like TypeScript, CoffeeScript, or to a lesser extent, Babel, I'm not the right person for the job, as those tools take all the joy away from the craft for me.

 ## Philosophy

 I will write the [most simple](simple.md) solution to a problem,